Category

 Now it’s time to go beyond the written plans and create disaster preparedness kits.
 These are the resources and supplies you may need to access at a moment’s notice.
 Note that these kits will be situation specific, such as for power outages or earthquakes—and they will differ from the list of survival materials included in personal disaster kits.

 Along with your emergency response plans, you’ll need to update your kits for different threats on a regular basis.
-For seasonal emergencies like wildfires or hurricanes, once per year is a good time to update, but for perennial threats like workplace violence or power outages, it’s necessary to revisit your resource kits every few months to ensure they keep up with any internal and external changes.
+For seasonal emergencies like wildfires or hurricanes, once per year is a good time to update, but for perennial threats like workplace violence or power outages, you must revisit your resource kits every few months to ensure they keep up with any internal and external changes.

 Ready.gov has excellent resources to assist you in curating your own emergency kit.
 AlertMedia also has several free kits to help with threat assessment, communication, and response planning.